Inventory of Hazardous Materials (IHM)

 Our team and class approvals

-Based in Chandigarh, Singapore, China and Europe, we employ a team of 15+ qualified hazmat experts ready to prepare VSCPs and be dispatched on-board your ships to tale samples of potentially hazardous materials.
+Based in Chandigarh, Singapore, China, and Europe, we employ a team of 26+ qualified hazmat experts ready to prepare VSCPs and be dispatched on-board your ships to tale samples of potentially hazardous materials.

-Verifavia is an approved IHM supplier by RINA, LR, IRS, ABS and KR, and we are in the process of being approved by several other classification societies including DNV GL and BV.
+Verifavia is an approved IHM supplier by RINA, LR, IRS, ABS, KR, DNV GL and BV.
 We can also handle ClassNK ships.

 > Read our Press Release on our cooperation with Zeaborn and KR